 - Avoid going home.
 This may be difficult for some students, but you will not connect to campus and to other students if you leave at the first chance that you have.
 There will be time for visits home and with your high school friends later, but spend the first few weeks getting to know your school and making new friends.

 - Take a piece of advice from Eleanor Roosevelt and “do one thing each day that scares you.”
 Of course, evaluate the risk and make wise choices, but move out of your comfort zone and stretch.

 What should parents do?

 - Listen.
 This may be the most important thing that you can do for your student – and potentially one of the most complex.
 Listening well isn’t always easy.
 Your student may need to vent and share feelings and concerns.
 You will want to jump in with advice.
-That may be appropriate – or it may be better to just do the listening and ask your student to find his own answers.
-He may just need to share and be heard.
+That may be appropriate – or it may be better to just do the listening and ask your student to find their own answers.
+They may just need to share and be heard.

 - Connect with your student through Skype or Facetime if you can.
 Although texting, e-mails, and phone conversations are good, seeing each other’s faces may help.

 - If your student is homesick, and if you are close enough, make a trip and take your student out for part of a day or for dinner.
 This will allow you to connect and see each other, but your student will not be coming home.
 They will have the opportunity to show you around the school as well.